WilsonTalentCenter/SmartKirb99-ProgrammingProjectsLinks/README.md

 FRC Map - https://github.com/SmartKirb99/Map-of-all-Robotics-Teams
 - A Map of quite a few FRC teams, easily able to add more teams through JSON formatting.

+Pokémon Experience Calculator - https://github.com/SmartKirb99/API-Experience-Calc
+- A Java API project that allows you to see how much experience your Pokémon need to level up, also includes optimization of Experience Candy usage if you're playing Gen 8+